 REASON FOR DECISION: Eligibility for long-term care placement being funded by Medicaid requires that you have at least five (5) areas of care needs (deficits) that meet the severity criteria.
 Documentation does not reflect that you have 5 deficits at the level required.
 Your request for long-term care is being denied.
-The PAS (Pre-Admission Screening Form), reflected deficiencies that meet the severity criteria in 3 areas identified below - Vacate a Building, Bathing and Dressing.
+The PAS (Pre-Admission Screening Form), reflected deficiencies that meet the severity criteria in 2 areas identified below - Bathing and Administering Medications.